 My yogurt recipe:

 I use the Yogourmet Electric Yogurt Maker.
-I worried about the BPA in the plastic container so I bought a case of Widemouth Clear Half Gallon Glass Jar (64oz) w/ White Metal Lid at Specialty Bottle.
-I mix one and three quarters cups of whole milk powder (see Nestle Nido Instant Milk Powder Europe, 2-Pound Tins (Pack of 4)) and one and three quarters cups of non-fat dry milk with water in a blender.
+I worried about the BPA in the plastic container I use the glass jars sold at Amazon.
+I mix one and three quarters cups of Peak whole milk powder and one and three quarters cups of Carnation non-fat dry milk with water in a blender.
+The cheaper brands of whole milk powder don't work for some reason, use the Peak brand.
+I pour that in the yogurt jar and top it off with water.
+Then I put that in the microwave for four minutes to bring it to about 110 degrees.
 Then I add one container of vanilla flavored Activia for the culture.
 Don't use the Activia that says "70 calories".
 It doesn't come out right for some reason.
-Blend it once more quickly because you don't want to kill the culture.
-I add that mixture to the half gallon jar and fill it to the top with water.
-Then I put it in the Yogourmet for 14 hours then cure it in the refrigerator for two days before you eat it.
+I put that in the Yogourment for 10 hours.
+Then I pour that into the yogurt strainer for another 20 hours in the refrigerator.
 I flavor it with Smucker's Orchard's Finest Strawberry.
-You might want to purchase some kind of timer for the Yogourmet.

 News & Research: